ahtrinh/Threat-Hunting/README.md

 ### 🚩 2.
 Remote Session Source Attribution

-After identifying the first endpoint exhibiting suspicious activity, the next step is to determine where the access originated from.
-Establishing the remote session source helps attribute the activity to a specific access path and confirms whether the behavior was driven locally or remotely.

-To do this, we examine network telemetry for the affected endpoint and focus on remote session metadata.
-By reviewing DeviceNetworkEvents, we can identify successful connections where a remote session IP is present, allowing us to pinpoint the source address responsible for the initiating access.
+Objective:
+Identify the remote session source information tied to the initiating access on the first endpoint.

+What to Hunt:
+Remote session metadata (source IP) for the remote session device involved in early activity on the first system.

 ```kql
 DeviceNetworkEvents